BodenmillerGroup/steinbock/docs/cli/segmentation.md

     If a `cellpose` column is present in the *steinbock* panel file, channels are sorted and grouped according to values in that column to generate the required input for DeepCell: For each image, each group of channels is aggregated by computing the mean along the channel axis (use the `--aggr` option to specify a different aggregation strategy).
 The resulting images consist of one channel per group; channels without a group label are ignored.

     If no `cellpose` column is present, images are expected to be in the correct format already.

+### Training a cellpose model
+Training a cellpose model is performed using two commands

+      steinbock segment train prepared
+      steinbock segment train running

+By default the first command generates crops of images in `img` and stores them in `cellpose_crops` folder.
+These crops consist of a nuclear and a Cytoplasmic channels as described above.
+The crops are then segmented using the `tissuenet` pre-trained model and the resulting masks are placed in the folder `cellpose_masks`.
+The user can optionally specify a list of files for cropping and training as well as a different pre-trained model.
+Most of the cellpose training parameters are not currently exposed and are hard-set.
+After running the first command the user should open and inspect the generated masks and correct them if necessary.

+The second command runs the cellpose training module.
+Unless specified via the `--train_data` and `--train_mask` option, the command looks in `cellpose_crops` and `cellpose_masks` for images and masks that are used as ground truth.
+The resulting model is saved in the `training_out` directory.

 !!! note "GPU support"
     Currently. steinbock does not support cellpose segmentation with GPU support.